The Mehta/Mirrlees (MM) Model

 “Let me echo my support to that expressed by others for the innovative proposal.
 Indeed we must find new ways to reach the poorest of our planet using all the means available and all our learning of what doesn’t work.
 Private sector contributors would be the ideal partner for helping us to innovate and implement new forms of ODA.”

-Helen Clark, Former Prime Minister New Zealand, Administrator, UNDP,
+Helen Clark, Former Prime Minister New Zealand, Administrator, UNDP

 “The Mehta/Mirrlees Model is an imaginative and practical proposal, both for increasing charitable donations to support the battle against world poverty and for spending those resources wisely and effectively.
 Meeting our shared development goals will be more difficult and more costly in an increasingly hostile physical climate.
 This proposal can contribute strongly to the extra development efforts we must make as a world to overcome poverty.”